wpmetabox/docs/_docs/extensions/mb-settings-page.md

 title: MB Settings Page
 ---

-## Overview

-The MB Settings Page extension helps you to create one or multiple settings pages for your website.
+MB Settings Page helps you to create settings pages for your website.
 You can use it to create a theme options page, or a settings page for your plugin, or a custom settings page for clients' websites.

-It's a wrapper of [Settings API](https://codex.wordpress.org/Settings_API) (provided by WordPress) and Meta Box, that combines the power of both platforms and provides an better and simpler way to create a settings page.
-Briefly, it helps you create a settings page via a short and beautiful PHP syntax without going through all the low-level functions of the Settings API.
-Besides it supports all the field types in Meta Box as well as other [extensions](https://metabox.io/plugins/).
+It supports all the field types in Meta Box as well as other [extensions](https://metabox.io/plugins/).

-These are the screenshots:
+Screenshots:

 **Tab style** (the default WordPress style for settings page):